lehonning/Optiplex-7060-SFF-OpenCore-EFI/README.md

 ## Not working or might not work
 1) Sleep (sometimes it works, working on fix)
-2) DRM for Safari (working on fix, use Google Chrome or Mozilla Firefox in the meanwhile)
+2) DRM for Safari (DRM is broken currently on iGPU's, Use Google Chrome or Mozilla Firefox in the meanwhile)
+3) 3.5mm audio jack not working (working on the fix)

 ## Unknown (not tested)